-Let’s say you need to send $1,000 to family in Mexico and want to know if sending an international money order is your best choice.
-Here’s what you might face as far as fees, exchange rates and sending speeds are concerned (fees are in USD).
+Let’s say you need to send £250 to family in Canada and want to know if sending an international postal order is your best choice.
+Here’s what you might face as far as fees, exchange rates and sending speeds are concerned.

 Digital money transfer service